robopeak/rpusbdisp/drivers/usermode-sdk/README.md

 Just open the xcode project in workspaces/xcode with latest Xcode and build.

 ## Linux
+Please use the standard configure -> make method the build the project

-Just run make in this directory, to build the SDK.
-We use some C++ 11 features (mutex, thread, functional, memory, and etc.), so you may need GCC 4.8 to build this SDK.
+We use some C++ 11 features
+(mutex, thread, functional, memory, and etc.), so you may need GCC 4.8 to build this SDK.